 Given all the other cards I’ve mentioned on this list, I think it’s pretty clear why Ancestral Recall deserves the top spot.
 It draws a lot of cards and one costs one mana, what more could you ask for?

-This list should give you a good idea of the best tools blue has at its disposal.
-Because of how strong they are, most of the cards I’ve mentioned have been banned in at least one or two formats, so double-check the legality of any card you want to put in your deck first.
+The best blue card draw cards are so strong that most of the cards I’ve mentioned have been banned in at least one or two formats, so double-check the legality of any card you want to put in your deck first.

-Also, just because blue has the most powerful card draw options out there doesn’t mean that other colors don’t have cards worth playing.
-Make sure to check out my rankings of the best card draw options in other colors in case your deck isn’t playing blue cards!
+Also, just because blue has the most powerful card draw options out there doesn’t mean that other colors don’t have draw cards worth playing!
+Make sure to check out my rankings of the best card draw options in other colors – black, green, red, white, and colorless.